vulogov/Bund/README.md

 In contrast, concatenative programming languages facilitate the transfer of a data context from one function to another, external to the function itself.
 While the stack is the most common method for this transfer, some concatenative languages do not rely on a stack.
 This data context transfer enables the concatenation of data processing, making concatenative languages a practical choice for certain applications.
 Although less prevalent in software development communities, you might have come across languages such as Forth, PostScript, and Factor.

+## Why shall I learn a new language ?

+First and foremost, there is no "silver bullet" in the world of programming languages.
+Each language, that is delevoped and proposed may efficiently fit for one or more specific niches, aiding in software development.
+So, why concatenative languages and why BUND?

+Concatenative languages offer several compelling benefits, particularly in terms of simplicity and efficiency.
+By allowing functions to be composed through concatenation, these languages enable a seamless flow of data, reducing the complexity associated with managing function inputs and outputs.
+This approach often results in more readable and maintainable code, as the sequence of operations is straightforward and intuitive.
+Additionally, the stack-based execution model commonly used in concatenative languages minimizes overhead and enhances performance, making them well-suited for resource-constrained environments.
+The minimalistic syntax further simplifies learning and usage, allowing developers to focus on the logic and functionality of their programs.
+Overall, concatenative languages provide a powerful and elegant framework for building efficient and maintainable software.

+However, classic concatenative languages do have some faults.
+They are generally not very good at data storage and execution context separation and isolation.
+BUND addresses this problem by introducing named and anonymous data storage and execution contexts.
+Next, I shall speak about metaprogramming.
+Metaprogramming is a programming technique where programs have the ability to treat other programs as their data.
+This means that a program can be designed to read, generate, analyze, or transform other programs, and even modify itself while running.
+This approach allows for greater flexibility and abstraction, enabling developers to write more generic and reusable code.
+For many concatenative languages, metaprogramming is a feature that either does not exist or is "planned for the future."
+BUND provides advanced, out-of-the-box metaprogramming capabilities.

 ## Show me the code!

 ```rust